May also be called: Pontine Glioma, Diffuse Pontine Glioma, Midbrain Tumor, Tumor of the Medulla

 More to Know

 The brain stem, located deep in the back of the brain, is made up of three parts: the midbrain, pons, and medulla.
-These parts coordinate all of the brain's messages.
+These parts coordinate the brain's messages.
 They also control many of the body's autonomic functions (processes we almost never think about controlling, like breathing, digestion, sweating, and shivering).
 A tumor that develops in any area of the brain stem is called a brain stem glioma.

 - double vision